-Pursuant to article $39(\tilde{n})$, the FNE may enter into agreements with the parties involved during the investigation.
-This special authority was expressly introduced by the last amendment to DL 211, and has been interpreted to apply to less serious conducts, different from cartel behaviour (in which case the leniency programme applies).
+Pursuant to article 39(n), the FNE may enter into agreements with the parties involved during the investigation.
+However, this special authority has been interpreted to apply to less serious conduct, different from cartel behaviour, in which case the leniency programme applies.